 Latest in the Community

-Hi LeighAnn and thanks for letting us know you feel good (when you posted this 12 hours ago).
-I hope the feeling continues for you!
-Leon (site moderator)
+Hi lisamom3 and thanks for letting us know you feel good today and are breathing easy, too.
+I do hope this continues for you.
+All the best, Leon (site moderator)

 Sorry to hear you are having so much trouble with thrush.
 Just curious, what inhaler do you use and do you use a spacer?
 John.
 Site Moderator.

 Oral thrush is something I get on a regular basis – despite doing all the things I’ve been told to do like gargling and brushing teeth straight after using the inhaler.
 It’s really unpleasant and I always end up with antibiotics from my GP.
 Have also tried different inhalers and use a spacer but still getting thrush – help and advice would be…

 Hi RMHannah, and thanks for your post.
 You may be aware, we cannot provide medical advice or diagnostics over the internet (for your own safety), however, your concern certainly warrants a reply.
 Asthma symptoms can vary from patient to patient and so, your situation may be unique for you.
 There are people who have an asthma diagnosis and yet, do…